top of page

 Dr. John Berry (1838-1906) earned his medical degree from the Medical College of Virginia in Richmond and began practicing medicine in Hillsborough in 1860.
 Shortly after the war broke out, he mustered into service with the Confederate army as a 2nd Sergeant with the 3rd NC Infantry in early May of 1861.
 There, he served as a hospital Steward.
 After the war, he established a practice once again in Hillsborough.
 In 1866, his office was in the Strowd Hotel (today’s Colonial Inn).
 This practice included patients from Chapel Hill, which he visited bi-monthly.
 By 1872, Berry had moved his practice to the building that he owned on N. Churton.
 At this time, he was living at his boyhood home in Hillsborough with his mother and sister.
 The 1900 US census lists him as a farmer in Little River Township, living with his wife Mary along with their three daughters and one son.
 Their daughter Harriet Moorehead Berry would go on to play a critical role in promoting the Good Roads State agenda and ensuring that new, state-of-the-art roads were built in North Carolina.

 Dr. David Alexander Robertson (1835-1883) was born in Virginia.
 By 1857 when he married Sallie Sarah E. Nunn, he was living in Chapel Hill, advertising his services and visiting Hillsborough once a month and on court days.
-Robertson continued to practice dentistry in Hillsborough and Chapel Hill until late 1882, when he moved to Greensboro.
+Later, Dr. MC Cameron" took over the practice in Hillsborough At this time there was also a Dr. William Cameron who operated out of his home)..
+Robertson continued to own the business and practice dentistry in Hillsborough and Chapel Hill until late 1882, when he moved to Greensboro.
 He died shortly thereafter.
 His obituary, written by the North Carolina Dental Association, noted that he was “earnest and untiring in the duties of his profession, yes, gentle and sympathetic toward the sufferings of those whom he ministered, he created a friendship lasting among his patrons and neighbors which will linger for many years to come.”

 In March 1883, Dr. CA Rominger moved to Hillsborough and set up his practice in Robertson’s old office.
 Devout Baptist, attending Southern Baptist Convention, lived on N Churton Street.
 In 1886, Rominger moved to Reidsville.
 There, he earned notoriety for performing a difficult operation in which he drained the pus from an abscess, removed the tooth, cleaned the gums and the tooth of the woman, and then successfully returned the tooth to her mouth.